 Estimated Substantial Completion Date: February 2013

-Part of an overall renewal program aimed at enhancing the science and engineering research environs and interdisciplinary collaboration amongst disciplines, this building will provide UMA with 302,000 gsf of new state-of-the-art research space.
+Part of an overall renewal program aimed at enhancing the science and engineering research environs and interdisciplinary collaboration amongst disciplines, this building provides UMass Amherst with 302,000 gsf of new state-of-the-art research space.

-The project is planned in two parts: NLSB1 and NLSB 2.
-On opening day NLSB1 will provide 180,000 nsf of space that will be fully fitted out for its research occupants while NLSB2 will provide an additional 123,500 nsf of shell and core space that will accommodate future research need.
+The project was planned in two parts: NLSB1 and NLSB 2.
+On opening day NLSB1 provided 180,000 nsf of space that will be fully fitted out for its research occupants while NLSB2 will provide an additional 123,500 nsf of shell and core space that will accommodate future research need.
 Both phases together will afford the school flexible laboratory space that can be reconfigured many times over the life of the structure.

-This new building along with the existing Integrated Science Building and a future research building are planned to form a distinct science neighborhood that will reflect UMA's status as a first class research institution.
+This new building along with the existing Integrated Science Building and a future research building are planned to form a distinct science neighborhood that will reflect UMass Amhert's status as a first class research institution.

 - Office spaces, lab support spaces, and platform areas that will be closely adjoined with each other to enable free flow of information.